Paul Smiths in Franklin County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Animals • Environment • Industry & Commerce • Parks & Recreational Areas • Roads & Vehicles.
+This historical marker is listed in these topic lists: Animals • Environment • Industry & Commerce • Parks & Recreational Areas.
 In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt series list.

 Location.
-44° 26.966′ N, 74° 15.617′ W. Marker is in Paul Smiths, New York, in Franklin County.
-Marker can be reached from Jenkins Mountain Road west of New York State Route 30, on the left when traveling west.
+Marker has been reported missing.
+It was located near 44° 26.966′ N, 74° 15.617′ W. Marker was in Paul Smiths, New York, in Franklin County.
+Marker could be reached from Jenkins Mountain Road west of New York State Route 30, on the left when traveling west.
 Marker is located at the trailhead for the Barnum Brook Trail, on the grounds of Paul Smith's College Visitor Interpretive Center.
 Touch for map.
-Marker is at or near this postal address: 8023 New York State Route 30, Paul Smiths NY 12970, United States of America.
+Marker was at or near this postal address: 8023 New York State Route 30, Paul Smiths NY 12970, United States of America.
 Touch for directions.

 More about this marker.
 This is a tall, "kiosk-style" marker, mounted in a heavy-duty wooden frame.

 Also see . . .

 1. The Teddy Roosevelt Birding Challenge.
 Roosevelt, an avid naturalist, visited the region as a boy of thirteen in 1871, when he stayed at Paul Smith's Hotel, went camping on St. Regis River, and climbed St. Regis Mountain.
 Later, in collaboration with his friend H.D.
 Minot, he compiled a list of 97 species seen during three other trips to the region: in August 1874, August 1875, and 22 June to 9 July 1877: The summer birds of the Adirondacks in Franklin County.
 (Submitted on October 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)